2017 Bulfinch Award for Historic Preservation

 One of the Kinkelin murals depicts Jesus saying goodbye to Mary before his crucifixion.
 The shared experience of Irish immigrants in the 1800s and today’s immigrants saying goodbye to their mothers was the idea that tied together the three cultural representations of the Virgin Mother.

-This is the Canning Company’s third award from the ICAA.
+This is the John Canning & Co.’s third award from the ICAA.
 In 2013 they received the Bulfinch Award for their work at St Patrick’s Church in Norwich, Connecticut, and in 2012 they received the Stanford White Award for Excellence in Classical and New Traditional Design for the Basilica, St. John the Evangelist, in Stamford, Connecticut.

 In 2004, John Canning was honored with ICAA’s Arthur Ross Award for Artisanship.
 The national award was in recognition of his work in applied decorative arts and his involvement in the restoration of national architectural landmarks.